MarcoSantonastasi/golang_challenge/README.md

 As of now, all three dbs are seeded with the same migrations, but can be fully customised independently

 ## Description
-The core problem of transaction consistency has been approached by having a single source of truthin the 'transactions' table  The table records a transaction between Escrow, Cash and user accounts
+The core problem of transaction consistency has been approached by having a single source of truth in the 'transactions' table  The table records all transactions between Escrow, Cash and user accounts.
+There is the possibility to record any generic transaction, for example users geting money in and out of their accounts for future development.

 ## Work Log